 Declutter With Me

-Recently I did this challenge and recorded it on my YouTube channel.
-I chose to do the minimalism challenge for the month of July, which had 31 days in it.
+Recently, I did this challenge and recorded it on my YouTube channel.
+I chose to do the minimalism challenge for the month of July.
 I filmed myself decluttering items that I owned one week at a time.
 Working my way throughout my home room by room.
 Below is a breakdown of the amount of items I decluttered each week along with the video to go along with it.
 I hope that you will find these videos mildly entertaining and that you will also be inspired to do some decluttering yourself.